-Students examine human physiological systems at all levels, from molecular and cellular to the organism as a whole.
-This area of study uses basic science to measure human responses to internal and external stimuli and applies this knowledge to promote human health.
+Students examine human physiological systems from the molecular and cellular levels to the human body as a whole.
+This area of study uses basic science to measure human responses to internal and external stimuli (such as changes in activity levels, varying environmental conditions, and disease processes), and applies this knowledge to the promotion of human health.

-Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.
+Iowa graduates have a 95 percent job/grad school placement rate within six months of graduation.
+Our Pomerantz Career Center offers multiple resources to help students find internships and jobs.